 It's so pretty!
 I found a big beautiful purple sweet potato at the market that contrasts beautifully with the garnet yam and yellow yukon golds.
 Sweet potatoes come in many shades, so pick a variety.

 Sweet Potato and Yukon Gold Bake

 Look for sweet potatoes that are small in diameter, long, and uniform in shape.

 Going vegan?
 Swap out the butter in step 3 with olive oil.

-- 2 pounds of sweet potatoes, mixed in color if available, peeled and sliced into 1/8-inch thick rounds
+2 pounds sweet potatoes mixed in color if available, peeled and sliced into 1/8-inch thick rounds

-1 Caramelize the onions: Heat olive oil in a large, thick-bottomed pot on medium heat.
+Heat olive oil in a large, thick-bottomed pot on medium heat.
 Add the sliced onions, toss to coat, lower the heat to medium low and cover.
-Let cook for 15 to 20 while you are slicing the sweet potatoes and yukon golds, stirring occasionally, until completely softened.
+Let cook for 15 to 20 stirring occasionally, until completely softened.

 Then increase the heat to medium high and cook uncovered until golden brown.
 Remove from heat and stir in salt and thyme.